 Areolar Reduction As A Solo Procedure

 When performed by itself, Areola Reduction is a minor surgical procedure.
 It is often performed under local anesthesia; however, conscious sedation or general anesthesia may be desirable in certain situations.
 A round ring-like strip of excess areola will be removed on the peripheral part of the operated areola.
-The edge of the new smaller areola will be sutured to the outer normal The nipple and central portion of the areola remain attached to the breast, and only the excess, peripheral areola is removed.
+The edge of the new smaller areola will be sutured to the outer normal The nipple and central portion of the areola remain attached to the breast, and only the excess, peripheral areola is removed to reduce areola size.
 Since the pigment is contained in the superficial portion of the skin, only a thin layer needs to be removed.
 Fine sutures are placed to reapproximate the areola to the surrounding skin.

-Areola Reduction With Breast Reduction
+Breast Areola Reduction

 When large areolae are associated with heavy breasts that cause neck and back pain, areola reduction make be incorporated as satisfying component of your Breast Reduction surgery (Reduction Mammoplasty).
 Breast Reduction surgery is performed to reduce the volume of, and relieve the symptoms associated with, enlarged breasts.
 Not only will Breast Reduction reduce your breasts’ volume, it will also lift the breasts, and reposition the nipple and areola higher on the breast mound.
-The nipple and areola remain attached to the breast tissue, but while they are being moved, reduction of the areola is very easy to include with no additional scars.
+The nipple and areola remain attached to the breast tissue, but while they are being moved, areola reduction procedure is very easy to include with no additional scars.

 Areola Reduction With Breast Lift

 For patients scheduled for a Breast Lift, the enlarged areolae associated with saggy breasts can be corrected during your procedure.
 The incision necessary for your breast lift is sufficient for areolar reduction surgery.
-Much like when large areolae are treated during breast reduction surgery, no additional incision is needed.
+Much like breast areolae reduction when large areolae are treated during breast reduction surgery, no additional incision is needed.
 The areolae are reduced and repositioned, without being detached from the under lying breast tissue, thus preserving maximal circulation and sensation.

 Male Areola Reduction

-Male Areola Reduction too can be performed by itself, or as part of another breast procedure.
+Male Areola Reduction surgery too can be performed by itself, or as part of another breast procedure.
 The most common breast procedure for men is for gynecomastia reduction or male breast reduction.
 With gynecomastia, the areola is often enlarged.
 Areola Reduction can reduce the overall size of the pigmented skin around the nipple, and provide a more masculine chest.
 When the nipple is large, nipple reduction may also be desirable.

 Areola Reduction as a Solo Procedure